smcclatchy/gene-expression-qtl/_episodes/06-map-many-eqtls.md

 Check the distributions.
 Do they all have a normal distribution?

 You will notice that the distribtion of some genes are skewed to the left.
 This means that that only a small amount of samples have data and therefore, will need to be removed.
-A suitable qc would be keeping expression data that have at least 5% of that samples with more than 10 reads.
+A suitable qc would be keeping expression data that have at least 5% of the samples with more than 10 reads.

 ~~~